tyler-a-johnson/Obsidian-git-repo/UNI 2025/SEM 1/COMP2400/Assignment 1 Script.md

 Of Birhane's four key tenets, two stand out as exemplifying the contrast between the rational and relational worldview.
 These tenets also address methods through which data scientists and AI developers can narrow the divide between the traditional western rational view, and the holistic relational view.

 Centering the impacted means recognizing that marginalized communities—who face the greatest risks from algorithmic systems—possess an ‘epistemic privilege’ in identifying harm.
 Their voices should guide the development process to ensure that AI does not reinforce existing inequalities but instead serves as a tool for social good.
-I agree with Birhane’s assessment as real-world AI failures—such as facial recognition misidentifying Black individuals—demonstrate how systems built without input from affected groups reinforce harm.
+I agree with Birhane’s assessment as real-world AI failures—such as facial recognition misidentifying dark-skinned individuals—demonstrate how systems built without input from affected groups reinforce harm.
 Centering the impacted allows for more ethical and inclusive AI development.

 ---

 Slide 4 - Prioritizing Understanding

 Second, prioritizing understanding over prediction means shifting away from a narrow focus on improving accuracy or reducing statistical bias.
 Instead, we must ask deeper questions about why certain patterns appear in data and how they reflect broader societal structures.
-For example, instead of merely reducing racial bias in hiring algorithms, we should examine why racial disparities in employment exist in the first place and address those root causes.
+For example, instead of merely reducing bias in hiring algorithms, we should examine why disparities in employment exist in the first place and address those root causes.
 I agree with Birhane’s argument as prioritizing prediction without understanding the root causes of bias leads to superficial fixes.
 This tenet requires both the rational and relational approach be utilised to identify and address systemic biases.

 Together, these tenets promote a holistic and ethical approach to AI development that moves beyond surface-level fixes.